wallarm/product-documentation/docs/latest/about-wallarm/api-leaks.md

 You can define a list of your domains (**target domains**) where you want to search for API leaks.
 Once you specify target domains, Wallarm performs the following two-step procedure:

 1. **Passive scan** (**happened leaks**): checks public resources for published (leaked) data related to these domains.
-1. **Active scan** (**potential leaks**): automatically searches the listed domains for subdomains and then - as an unauthenticated user - sends requests to their endpoints and checks responses and the source code of pages for presence of sensitive data like credentials, API keys, client secrets, authorization tokens, email addresses, public and private API schemas (API specifications).
+1. **Active scan** (**potential leaks**): automatically searches the listed domains for subdomains.
+Then - as an unauthenticated user - sends requests to their endpoints and checks responses and the source code of pages for the presence of sensitive data.
+The following data is searched for: credentials, API keys, client secrets, authorization tokens, email addresses, public and private API schemas (API specifications).

 To define target domains to search for API leaks: